Click here to download a PDF of this plant information page (for printing).

 Care and Growing Tips:

-Dwarf sunflower care isn't much different from how you take care of the full-sized varieties.
-They still need lots of suns, but the major difference is that if you keep them in a container, you'll have to water them more frequently.
-Since dwarf varieties only get between 1 and 2 feet tall, they're less likely to need additional support to help them stand up, and they won't cast as much shade over the rest of the garden.
-So, you can plant them near your vegetables, by your house, or almost anywhere that gets plenty of sun.
+Dwarf sunflower care isn’t much different from how you take care of the full-sized varieties.
+But since dwarf varieties only get between 1 and 2 feet tall,, you can plant them near your vegetables, by your house, or almost anywhere that gets plenty of sun.

 The best part of dwarf sunflowers is that you can grow them in containers.
 The bigger container you can find, the better, but they need to be in at least a 6-inch pot.
 All varieties of Helianthus annuus require full sunlight, which is at least six hours each day.
 One of the benefits of growing dwarf sunflowers in containers is that you can move the pot around as needed to get the maximum amount of sunlight each day.
 You can also bring the pot indoors during cold weather, so you can extend your growing season, too!